theonlyasdk/calkulator/README.md

   }
 }
 ```
-It's a bit buggy as some edge cases are not implemented, but it does work fine (try it out yourself).
+Though it is a bit buggy as some edge cases are not implemented, it works fine for most simple expressions (try it out yourself).
 Bracket evaluation is not supported.